Understanding Situational Leadership: Adapting To Your Team’s Needs

 Building situational leadership involves developing the ability to assess the needs of your team and adapt your leadership style accordingly.

-This requires a deep understanding of your team members, their skills, their motivation levels, and their capacity for responsibility.
+This requires a deep understanding of your team members, their skills, motivation levels, and capacity for responsibility.

-It also requires the ability to switch between different leadership styles as the situation demands.
+It also requires switching between different leadership and learning styles as the situation demands.

 The Four Situational Leadership Styles